joshrowley/omniauth-trello/README.md

 # Omniauth::Trello

 An Omniauth strategy for Trello's OAuth 1.0 authentication.

-BE WARNED: this is currently in heavy development and should not be used in any production apps.
+Read the [Trello API documentation](https://trello.com/docs/) for more information on obtaining an application key and secret.

 ## Installation